DEShawResearch/msys/doc/source/overview.rst

 `Chains`.
 Finally, `Chains` are grouped into higher-level structures called "components", or `Cts` for short.

-Every structure type is contained its parent type; thus, even a single particle `System` will contain (at least) one `Residue`, `Chain`, and `Ct`.
+Every structure type is contained within its parent type; thus, even a single particle `System` will contain (at least) one `Residue`, `Chain`, and `Ct`.
 If there is no information in the file to delineate separate `Residues`, `Chains`, etc., then only a single such entity will be